Skip to main content

 import { StackOneToolSet } from '@stackone/ai';

-const toolset = new StackOneToolSet();
+const toolset = new StackOneToolSet({

-const tools = toolset.getStackOneTools('*', 'your-account-id');
+const tools = await toolset.fetchTools();

-// Get meta tools
+// Get meta tools for dynamic discovery

 const metaTools = await tools.metaTools();